jbmokuz/pocket-monster-of-the-week/Playbooks/water.md

 miss: You know nothing about the item

+Can be used to identify a hostile Pokemon's held item

 You also get +1 on rolls to **Manipulate Someone** when trying to mask the effect or value of an item

 ---